kavia-common/recipe-explorer-38069-38125/frontend_react_js/README.md

 ### `npm start`

-Runs the app in development mode.\
+Runs the app in development mode.
+- Starts in non-interactive CI-friendly mode (no port prompts, no browser launch)
+- Uses HOST=0.0.0.0 and PORT=3000 by default (configurable via env)
+- Gracefully handles SIGTERM/SIGINT so CI shutdowns do not appear as failures

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open http://localhost:3000 to view it in your browser.

 ### `npm test`

-Launches the test runner in interactive watch mode.
+Launches the test runner in non-watch CI mode.

 ### `npm run build`

-Builds the app for production to the `build` folder.\
+Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Environment and CI

+- `.env.development.local` is included to reduce dev server memory and CPU footprint in CI (disables sourcemaps/polling, caps Node memory).
+- A `postinstall` step updates Browserslist DB to avoid "browserslist data is X months old" warnings.

 ## Customization